TeamRizu/outfox-wikijs/dev/outfoxonline/guestprofiles.md

 ---
-title: Guest Profiles in OutFox Online
+title: Guest Profiles in Outfox Online
-description: A summary on how Guest profiles work for OutFox Online
+description: A summary on how Guest profiles work for Outfox Online
 published: false
-date: 2024-08-29T21:58:16.889Z
+date: 2024-08-31T01:04:35.161Z
 tags: outfoxonline
 editor: markdown
 dateCreated: 2024-08-29T21:57:35.953Z
 ---

-# Guest Profiles
+# Guest Profiles in Outfox Online

 Guest profiles in Project Outfox behave as empty profiles, which are ready for all kinds of interactions.
 For Outfox Online, these are used to allow content to be synced across your profiles and machines.